 Professor Penelope Edmonds is a Matthew Flinders Professor and Dean of Research in the College of Humanities, Arts and Social Sciences.
-A former Australian Research Council Future Fellow, her research is distinguished by over two decades of creative and interdisciplinary work in the areas of empire and setter colonialism in the Australian and Pacifc region, with a critical theory perspective on race, gender, law, humanitarianism, transnational Australian and Pacific-region histories, and heritage.
+A former Australian Research Council Future Fellow, Penny's research is distinguished by over two decades of creative and interdisciplinary work in the areas of empire and setter colonialism in the Australian and Pacifc region, with a critical theory perspective on race, gender, law, humanitarianism and heritage.
 She has qualifications in history and heritage studies, including a PhD in History from the University of Melbourne.

 Penny has has significant experience in University governance and research leadership.
 She has served on the Australian Research Council (ARC) College of Experts Humanities and Creative Arts panel (2013-2015), and on the ARC Engagement and Impact panel for Humanities and Creative Arts (2018).
 She was co-editor of Australian Historical Studies journal (2015–2018), Australia’s oldest and most highly regarded academic journal of Australian history.

 Penny has broad industry and professional experience in the field of history and the arts and cultural heritage sector, and has worked in museums both nationally and internationally.
-She was Senior Conservator, and later Curator, at Museum Victoria 1994–2003, and was an Andrew Mellon Fellow in Advanced Heritage, National Gallery of Art, Smithsonian Institution, Washington D.C (1991–1994).
+She was Senior Heritage Conservator, and later Curator, at Museum Victoria 1994–2003, and prior to this an Andrew Mellon Fellow in Advanced Heritage, National Gallery of Art, Smithsonian Institution, Washington D.C, 1991–1994.
 She is an honorary member of Museum Victoria, and an Affiliate of Purai Global Indigenous History Centre, University of Newcastle.